tju01/lm-eval-for-chat-models/inference-modifications.md

 The fasteval inference works fine and I don't really see a need for FSDP because it can already mix data + model parallelism.
 But maybe I'm missing something, so it would be good to discuss this.

-# Some arguments for modifying inference
+# Why a worker-based approach?

 Data parallel evaluation can really help a lot: